dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 print(source.resources.keys())
 ```

-To read more, please refer to the documentation:
+To read more, please refer to the documentation: [Customize sources](/docs/website/docs/general-usage/source#customize-sources).

 ## Sources and resources